- Large: Minimax DG60 Small: Axminster SS-12VS

 - Familiarise yourself with the off and on button.

-- The dust collector must be connected to the unit and gate open.
-The air flow must not be less than 1500 Pa.
+- Turn on LEV and open the blast gate.
+The air flow must not be less than 1500 Pa

 - Do not wear gloves while operating the sander

 - Approach your work in the workshop and on the Disc Sander with a safe attitude.

 - Ensure that the gap between the sander table and the moving disc is kept as small as possible but does not restricted the disc turning